certbot/certbot/README.rst

   - nginx/0.8.48+ (under development)

 * The private key is generated locally on your system.
-* Can talk to the Let's Encrypt (demo) CA or optionally to other ACME compliant services.
+* Can talk to the Let's Encrypt  CA or optionally to other ACME compliant services.
 * Can get domain-validated (DV) certificates.
 * Can revoke certificates.